5 natural remedies against eczema

 Usage tips

-Take your bath, take the opportunity to relax and soothe yourself.
-Be careful that the water temperature is not too hot (ideally 37°C), as high heat can make eczema worse.
+Take your bath, enjoy it to relax and soothe yourself.
+Be careful that the water temperature is not too hot (ideally 37°C), as high heat can worsen eczema.

 Result

 Your skin will be softened and hydrated.
-The itching will quickly be soothed!
-Oats-eczema: 1-0.
+The itching will be quickly soothed!
+Oatmeal-eczema: 1-0.

 3) The SOS Balm

-5 recipes to combat eczema - Olie Neela
+5 recipes to fight eczema - Olie Neela

-Once you get out of the shower or bath, it's important to further nourish your skin so it's protected throughout the day.
+Once you get out of the shower or bath, it is important to continue nourishing your skin so that it is protected throughout the day.

-Indeed, against eczema, the watchword is: protection, hydration, nutrition, soothing!
+Indeed, against eczema, the watchwords are: protection, hydration, nutrition, soothing!

-Skin with eczema is very reactive skin.
-We therefore forget the standard creams from supermarkets and any product containing synthetic fragrances.
-Use something gentle, very nourishing and natural.
+Skin that suffers from eczema is very reactive skin.
+So forget about standard creams from supermarkets and any product containing synthetic fragrances.
+Use something gentle, very nourishing, and natural.

-This is what we offer you in the recipe for this 100% natural balm which combines shea butter (protective, moisturizing and nourishing), hemp oil (nourishing, anti-inflammatory) and Calendula macerate (soothing). , regenerating).
+This is what we offer you in the recipe for this 100% natural balm that combines shea butter (protective, moisturizing, and nourishing), hemp oil (nourishing, anti-inflammatory), and Calendula macerate (soothing, regenerating).

 Recipe